 Warfare in [Mesopotamia] beginning in [3,500] and for the next two millennia was likewise not about the conquest of territory but rather about the assembling of populations…

 Oddly, I was never taught in world history class about just how central slavery was to the civilizations we studied.
 For example, most ancient thinkers that we respect, like Aristotle and the Apostle Paul, thought that slavery was natural and necessary and it was common nearly everywhere.
 It is mentioned throughout the Bible.
 Indeed, slaveholders used the Bible to justify slavery for centuries.
-Pope Nicholas V authorized the consignment of pagans to “perpetual servitude” in the Dum Diversas papal bull and although the Catholic Church was generally very progressive about eliminating the slavery of Europeans in the Middle Ages in favor of serfdom (which was arguably just a much more benign form of slavery) and then for abolishing slavery of all Christians.
-Although the church deserves enormous credit for fighting to reduce slavery in Europe, many Europeans revived the practice in their colonies.
-Some parts of the Church owned slaves in America and elsewhere before the institution was banned by local governments.
+Pope Nicholas V authorized the consignment of pagans to “perpetual servitude” in the Dum Diversas papal bull and although the Catholic Church was generally very progressive about eliminating the slavery of Christian Europeans in the Middle Ages in favor of serfdom (which was a more benign form of slavery) and then for abolishing Christian serfdom too.
+Although the church deserves enormous credit for fighting to reduce slavery in Europe, European Christians revived slavery in their colonies.
+Many parts of the Church owned slaves across the European colonies wherever it was a common institution.

 Slavery was not invented by the state.
 Various forms of enslavement, individual and communal, were widely practiced among nonstate peoples… [But it] would be almost impossible to exaggerate the centrality of bondage, in one form or another, in the development of the state until very recently.
 As Adam Hochschild observed, as late as 1800 roughly three-quarters of the world’s population could be said to be living in bondage.
 In Southeast Asia all early states were slave states and slaving states; the most valuable cargo of Malay traders in insular Southeast Asia were, until the late nineteenth century, slaves…